 The ART OF PUBLIC SPEAKING

 It is very common that people are much afraid of making a public speech (the art of public speaking).
 They lose confidence and get nervous unnecessarily.
 Public Speaking is an art, It is not a Gift bestowed by providence on only a few rarely endowed individuals.
 It is like the Art of playing ping pong instead of the art of public speaking.
-In fact, every one have the capability to make a public speech but the problem is to develop self-confidence in the speaker.
+In fact, everyone have the capability to make a public speech but the problem is to develop self-confidence in the speaker.
 In fact, the presence of a large number of people proves to be a stimulus, an inspiration for the speaker.

 The Art of Public Speaking: Tips to give Great Speeches

 Do you ever find yourself saying things that you don’t mean?
 Even if you’re the most eloquent speaker on the planet, it can be hard to explain yourself.
 Even if you’ve got the best delivery and the most impressive tools for public speaking, you may find that you can’t get the words out.
 And that’s never a good thing.
 Especially when you’re trying to get other people to listen.
-So, when you find yourself saying “not enough time” or “can’t come to an agreement” or “should I start fresh” or “just got stumped” or “just need some help” or “I just can’t seem to get this thing together” or “can’t put my stuff down” or “just need some encouragement” or “I’ve got it” or “just need some positive direction’” or “just want to connect” or “just need some support” or “I can’t get my thoughts together’” or “I just need to get back on track” or “I just need to find the right words” or “just want some positive feedback’” or “just want to be heard” or “just want some feedback
+So, when you find yourself saying “not enough time” “can’t come to an agreement” “should I start fresh” “just got stumped” “just need some help” or “I just can’t seem to get this thing together” or “can’t put my stuff down” or “just need some encouragement” or “I’ve got it” or “just need some positive direction’” or “just want to connect” or “just need some support” or “I can’t get my thoughts together” or “I just need to get back on track” or “I just need to find the right words” or “just want some positive feedback’” or “just want to be heard” or “just want some feedback

 The Art of Public Speaking: Tips to give Great Speeches